masipila/openhab-spot-price-optimizer/doc/Heating-contol-points-example.md

 - The 10 hours are divided into two periods, 5 hours each.
 - The algorithm searches two most expensive 5 hours price peaks and blocks them.

-The minimum number of hours between the block periods is configurable.
-The number of periods to block is configurable.
+The minimum number of hours between the block periods is configurable with an Item `MidHeatingHours`.
+The number of periods to block is configurable with an Item `HeatingPeaks`.

 # Pre-requisites
 - The heating system can be controlled with an openHAB Item.